2018 ESA Governance Review

-In 2017 and 2018, ESA has conducted a full-scale review of its governance structure.
-The goal: to identify improvements to ESA policies, procedures, and bylaws that will strengthen the entomological profession and enable ESA to better meet the needs of today's entomologists in three specific ways:
+In 2017 and 2018, ESA conducted a full-scale review of its governance structure.
+The goal: to identify improvements to ESA policies, procedures, and bylaws that would strengthen the entomological profession and enable ESA to better meet the needs of today's entomologists in three specific ways:

 - A more nimble, responsive ESA.
 Agility in governance and in planning will allow ESA to adapt to a more rapidly changing world.